mrrsnn/dotfiles/README.md

-Just some helpful configuration files for local work setup
+Just some helpful shell scripts for local work setup